cal-adapt/climakitae/docs-mkdocs/migration/legacy-to-climate-data.md

 ## Migration Policy

 - **New work**: Always use `new_core` (fluent API)
-- **Existing code**: Legacy APIs remain available and functional during transition
+- **Existing code**: Legacy APIs remain available during the transition and emit deprecation warnings at their public entry points.
-- **Timeline**: A multi-phase deprecation plan is published in [Legacy API status](../legacy/index.md#status-and-roadmap).
-No breaking changes in the current minor-release series.
+- **Timeline**: Legacy data-access APIs are scheduled for removal in `2.0.0`, targeting January 2027.
+See [Legacy API status](../legacy/index.md#status-and-roadmap).
-- **Support**: Both interfaces are maintained, but `new_core` is where all new features land.
+- **Support**: `new_core` is the supported interface and the only home for new data-access features.

 !!! note "A note on field names"
     The legacy `DataParameters` class is built on the `param` library and uses